ServiceStack/servicestack.net/MyApp/_posts/2024-09-11_background-jobs.md

 Which records and immediately executes a worker to execute the `SendEmailCommand` with the specified `SendEmail` Request argument.
-It also returns a reference to a Job which can be used later to query and track execution of a job.
+It also returns a reference to a Job which can be used later to query and track the execution of a job.

 Alternatively a `SendEmail` API could be executed with just the Request DTO: